 Researchers know it’s released by nerve cells called dopamine neurons, and that there are many different groups of these in the brain.
 The study published today in Cell explores a group found in a particular area of the brain called the dorsal raphe nucleus.

 “We knew very little about this group of neurons.
-Now we’ve shown that they have a fascinating and surprising role in responding to social isolation,” said Mark Ungless who leads the Neurophysiology group at the MRC Clinical Sciences Centre based at Imperial College London, and who was the co-senior author of the paper.
+Now we’ve shown that they have a fascinating and surprising role in responding to social isolation,” said Mark Ungless of the Institute of Clinical Sciences at Imperial College London who is co-senior author of the paper.
 The study was an international collaboration between Ungless and Kay Tye’s lab at the Massachusetts Institute of Technology.